stejs-code/treby/README.md

 # treby
-Treby is my project for developing sites.
+Treby is our project for developing sites. ty debilko